Representation Learning with Large Language Models for Recommendation: Introduction

 Furthermore, we propose to align the semantic space of LLMs and the representation space of collaborative relational signals through a cross-view alignment framework.
 This alignment is achieved through a cross-view mutual information maximization scheme, which allows us to find a common semantic subspace where the textual and collaborative relational embeddings are well aligned from the contrastive and generative modeling, respectively.
-This typically involves jointly optimizing the recommendation model parameters and the cross-modal alignment paradigm.
-In a nutshell, our main contributions can be summarized as follows:
+In a nutshell, our main contributions can be summarized as follows: \\ \begin{itemize}[leftmargin=*]